gnss-sdr/gnss-sdr/README.md

 ## How to build GNSS-SDR

 This section describes how to set up the compilation environment in GNU/Linux or Mac OS X, and to build GNSS-SDR.
-See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide")
+See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide").

 GNU/Linux
 ----------

-Tested distributions: Ubuntu 12.04, 12.10, 13.04, 13.10 and 14.04 (32 and 64 bits), Debian 6.0.6 and 7.2, Fedora 18, 19 and 20 and openSUSE 13.1 (newer versions should work, too)
+Tested distributions: Ubuntu 12.04, 12.10, 13.04, 13.10 and 14.04 (32 and 64 bits), Debian 6.0.6 and 7.2, Fedora 18, 19 and 20 and openSUSE 13.1 (newer versions should work, too).

 ### Install GNU Radio: